kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 - [Job Creates Replacement Pods as soon as Pod is marked for deletion](https://github.com/kubernetes/kubernetes/issues/115844)
 - [Kueue: Account for terminating pods when doing preemption](https://github.com/kubernetes-sigs/kueue/issues/510)

 Many common machine learning frameworks, such as Tensorflow and JAX, require unique pods.
-Currently if a pod is killed, a replacement pod is created and can cause errors can cause undesirable behavior.
+Currently if a pod is killed, a replacement pod is created and can cause undesirable behavior.
 This is a rare case but it can provide problems if a job needs to guarantee that the existing pods terminate before starting new pods.

 In scarce compute environments, these resources can be difficult to obtain so pods can take a long time to find resources and they may only be able to find nodes once the existing pods have been terminated.